Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 8.1 Fractals of the Mist (FotM)

-The fractals of the mist are 5 party instances that act like mini-dungeons.
-The have a unique mechanic called agony.
+The fractals of the mist are five player instances that act like mini-dungeons.
+They have a unique mechanic called "Agony".
 There are currently 18 different fractals and 100 fractal levels.
 Higher levels are harder and require agony-resistance, but also grant more rewards.
-For the lower levels no special equipment is needed, in order to get agony-resistance however one has to acquire [ascended armor](#5.2 Rarities).
+For the lower levels no special equipment is needed.
+In order to get agony-resistance [ascended armor](#5.2 Rarities) Is Required.

 ## 8.2 Dungeons

 Dungeons are the oldest end game content in the game.
-They were present at the release of the game, and while not being as actively pursued as other contents they still are worthwhile for learning the game, getting equipment and a decent amount of money.
-There are 8 dungeons, with one story path and 3 exploration parts (which are the ones being done for reward).
-One exception is the last one, which has 5 paths in total.
-Dungeons are 5 man content.
+They were present at the release of the game, and while not being as actively pursued as other contens they still are worthwhile for learning the game, getting equipment and a decent amount of money.
+There are 8 dungeons in the game.
+Each dungeon has one story path and three exploration paths (which are the ones being done for reward).
+One exception is the last one, which has five paths in total.
+Dungeons are five man content.
 Even though some of the dungeons have a lower recommended level they are actually decent level 80 content because of the scaling mechanism.

 All dungeons offer unique skins as well as food and runes.